DEFRA/disinfectant-frontend/README.md

 6. Submit a pull request and describe your changes

-Once your code has been reviewed and tested it will be ready to push to the main branch
+7. Once your code has been reviewed and tested, it will be ready to push to the main branch

 ## Licence